How is multiple myeloma diagnosed?

 The immunoglobulin produced by myeloma cells is abnormal because it is monoclonal (all the exact same antibody).
 Serum protein electrophoresis (SPEP) is a test that measures the immunoglobulins in the blood and can find a monoclonal immunoglobulin.
 Then, another test, such as immunofixation or immunoelectrophoresis, is used to determine the exact type of abnormal antibody (IgG or some other type).
 Finding a monoclonal immunoglobulin in the blood may be the first step in diagnosing multiple myeloma.
 This abnormal protein is known by several different names, including monoclonal immunoglobulin, M protein, M spike, and paraprotein.

 Immunoglobulins are made up of protein chains: 2 long (heavy) chains and 2 shorter (light) chains.
 Sometimes the kidneys excrete pieces of the M protein into the urine.
-This urine protein is the part of the immunoglobulin called the light chain.
-It is also known as Bence-Jones protein.
+This urine protein, known as Bence-Jones protein, is the part of the immunoglobulin called the light chain.
 The tests used for finding a monoclonal immunoglobulin in urine are called urine protein electrophoresis (UPEP) and urine immunofixation.
-These are most often done on urine that has been collected over 24 hours.
+These are done most often on urine that has been collected over a 24-hour period, not just on a routine urine sample.

 Free light chains